The Kinks: Musical style

-From 1966 onwards, the Kinks came to be known for their adherence to traditions of English music and culture, during a period when many other British bands dismissed their heritage in favour of American blues, R&B and pop styles.
+From 1966 onwards, the Kinks came to be known for their adherence to traditions of English music and culture during a period when many other British bands dismissed their heritage in favour of American blues, R&B and pop styles.
 Ray Davies recalled that at a distinct moment in 1965, he decided to break away from the American scene and write more introspective and intelligent songs.
 "I decided I was going to use words more, and say things.
 I wrote 'A Well Respected Man'.
-That was the first real word-oriented song I wrote ...
+That was the first real word-oriented song I wrote [...]
 [I also] abandoned any attempt to Americanise my accent."
 The Kinks' allegiance to English styles was strengthened by the ban placed on them by the American Federation of Musicians.
 The ban cut them off from the American record-buying public, the world's largest musical market, forcing them to focus on Britain and mainland Europe.
-The Kinks expanded on their English sound throughout the remainder of the 1960s, incorporating elements of music hall, folk, and baroque music through use of harpsichord, acoustic guitar, Mellotron, and horns, in albums such as Face to Face, Something Else by the Kinks, The Kinks Are the Village Green Preservation Society, and Arthur (Or the Decline and Fall of the British Empire), creating some of the most influential and important music of the period.
+The Kinks expanded on their English sound throughout the remainder of the 1960s, incorporating elements of music hall, folk, and baroque music through the use of harpsichord, acoustic guitar, Mellotron, and horns in albums such as Face to Face, Something Else by the Kinks, The Kinks Are the Village Green Preservation Society, and Arthur (Or the Decline and Fall of the British Empire), creating some of the most influential and important music of the period.

 Beginning with Everybody's in Show-biz (1972), Ray Davies began exploring theatrical concepts on the group's albums; these themes became manifest on the 1973 album Preservation Act 1 and continued through Schoolboys in Disgrace (1976).
 The Kinks were less commercially successful with these conceptual works and were dropped by RCA, which had signed them in 1971.
 In 1977, they moved to Arista Records, which insisted on a more traditional rock format.
 Sleepwalker (1977), which heralded their return to commercial success, featured a mainstream, relatively slick production style that would become their norm.
-The band returned to hard rock for Low Budget (1979), and continued to record within the genre throughout the remainder of their career, combining this with pop music in the 1980s with albums such as Give the People What They Want and songs such as "Better Things".
+The band returned to hard rock for Low Budget (1979) and continued to record within the genre throughout the remainder of their career, combining this with pop music in the 1980s with albums such as Give the People What They Want and songs such as "Better Things".